WHAT IS MICROBLADING?

 WHAT IS YOUR CANCELLATION POLICY?

 Per shop policy, deposits are non-refundable.
 If you need to reschedule your appointment, please do so within 24 hours to avoid losing your deposit.
-If you are more than 20 minutes late to your appointment, you run the risk of forfeiting your deposit and cancellation of your appointment.
+You may reschedule once (with at least a 24 hr notice to your appointment date) and your deposit will roll over to the new date.
+Multiple reschedules will result in a forfeiture if your deposit.
+If you are more than 15 minutes late to your appointment, you run the risk of forfeiting your deposit and cancellation of your appointment.

 do you accept credit card?